crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 ## Using in scripts

-It's possible to send RadioHead messages or process receied RadioHead messages in scripts.
+It's possible to send RadioHead messages or process received RadioHead messages in scripts.

 ### Sending with a script